 The best test cricket bowling average 🧐🧐🧐

-To have an idea of how extraordinary a bowling average under 20 is, the lowest test cricket bowling average (for players who bowled at least 600 balls in the test cricket modality) is 10.74.
+To know how extraordinary a bowling average under 20 is, the lowest test cricket bowling average (for players who bowled at least 600 balls in the test cricket modality) is 10.74.
 It belongs to the English cricketer George Lohman.

 Some other helpful cricket statistics and tools

-There are more cricket statistics beyond bowling average.
-We have developed calculators we think can be valuable for you, no matter you're a professional or amateur cricket player (or simply a fan):
+There are more cricket statistics beyond the bowling average.
+We have developed calculators we think can be valuable for you, no matter whether you're a professional or amateur cricket player (or simply a fan):

-- Batting Average: this is the equivalent statistic in batting.
-It compares the total number of runs the batsman scored to the overall number of times the batsman was out.
+Batting Average Calculator: This is the equivalent statistic in batting.
+It compares the number of runs the batsman scored to the number of times the batsman was out.
 Contrary to what we'd encounter with the bowling average calculator, a higher batting average indicates better performance.

-- Net Run Rate: another cricket statistic used in performance assessment.
-Unlike bowling and batting averages, net run rate measures team's performance instead of individual performance.
+Run Rate Calculator: Another cricket statistic used in performance assessment.
+Unlike bowling and batting averages, net run rate measures a team's performance instead of individual performance.

-- Duckworth Lewis: this calculator will help you decide which cricket team won a match if it can't be completed.
-It can also help the batting team set a target score if the match is interrupted and a second part is left.
+Duckworth Lewis Calculator: This calculator will help you decide which cricket team won a match if it can't be completed.
+It can also help the batting team set a target score if the game is interrupted and a second part is left.

-- Cricket Follow-On: a calculator used for strategy purposes that will help you determine whether you should force your opponent to bat again or keep the traditional sequence.
-"Follow-on" is a critical decision assigned to the captain, so it would be a good idea you make efforts to become the leader of your team and have the opportunity to use this great calculator.
+Cricket Follow-On Calculator: A calculator used for strategy purposes that will help you determine whether you should force your opponent to bat again or keep the traditional sequence.
+"Follow-on" is a critical decision assigned to the captain, so it would be a good idea if you make an effort to become your team leader and have the opportunity to use this great calculator.